• Skip to primary navigation

 Instructions

-1 ⅓ cups milk, 1 vanilla bean, 2 tablespoon loose leaf earl grey tea
+1 ⅓ cups milk, 1 whole vanilla bean, 2 tablespoons loose leaf earl grey tea

 5 egg yolks, ⅓ cup granulated sugar, 1 cup heavy cream, ⅛ teaspoon sea salt

-• Bake at 160°C (320°F) for 25-30 minutes (depending on the size of the ramekins).
+• Bake at 320°F (160°C) for 25-30 minutes (depending on the size of the ramekins).
 They should be mostly set with a slight jiggle in the center.

-• Cool: Carefully remove ramekins from the water bath with tongs while still hot.
-Let cool on a metal rack until room temperature.
-Cool in the fridge for at least 2 hours or overnight.
+• Carefully remove ramekins from the water bath with tongs while still hot.
+Let cool until room temperature then cool in the fridge for at least 3 hours until completely chilled or overnight.

-• Just before serving: sprinkle about 1 tablespoon granulated sugar on the surface of each crème brûlée.
-Heat with a torch (preferably) or directly under a broiler until the sugar melts and caramelizes.
+• Just before serving, sprinkle 1 tablespoon granulated sugar on the surface of each crème brûlée.
+Heat with a torch or directly under a broiler until the sugar melts and caramelizes.
 Let the sugar cool completely before serving.
-Serve immediately with fresh fruit.
+Serve immediately.

 Notes